gronnmann/Woo.py/README.md

 - `WC_URL` - The URL to your WooCommerce store
 - `WC_CONSUMER_KEY` - The consumer key for the WooCommerce API
 - `WC_CONSUMER_SECRET` - The consumer secret for the WooCommerce API
+- `VERIFY_SSL` - Whenever to verify the SSL certificate of the WooCommerce store.
+Set to `False` if you are using a self-signed certificate.

 After that, you can run the tests using `pytest`:
 ```bash